Sales vs. Marketing: Understanding the Distinction

 In terms of the marketing vs. sales contrast, sales is the set of activities involved in the next two conversions above.

 Prospects or leads are qualified and potential sales opportunities identified.
 Opportunities enter the sales pipeline or funnel and through a series of pipeline stages convert into sales.

 MQL, SAL, and SQL

 The handoffs of prospects or leads between marketing and sales happen as follows.

 First, marketing runs campaigns to generate marketing qualified leads or MQLs from suspects.

 MQLs are prospects or leads who have interacted with marketing content in the form of physical brochures or the website.

-A typical example is when someone sees your company’s Google Ad online and by clicking on it visit a landing page on your website where they fill out and submit a contact form or a lead form.
+A typical example is when someone sees your company’s Google Ad online and by clicking it visits a landing page on your website where they fill out and submit a contact or lead form.

 Next, marketing passes on the MQLs to sales.
 Sales does a visual checking to either accept or reject them based on pre-defined criteria.
 Accepted MQLs are called sales accepted leads or SALs.

 Next, sales works on the SALs to qualify them.